dwalend/Disentangle/README.md

       def heapOrdering = MostProbableOrdering

       def heapKeyForLabel = {label:Label => label}

 Sometimes it can be helpful to provide a possible convertArcToLabel function

-      def convertArcToLabel[Node, ArcLabel](start: Node, end: Node, arc: ArcLabel): MostProbable.Label = semiring.I
+      def convertEdgeToLabel[Node, Label](start: Node, end: Node, label: Label): MostProbable.Label = semiring.I

-For your Semiring supply identity and annihilator values, and summary and extend operators.
+For your Semiring supply identity and annihilator values, a method to check that a label is in the domain, and summary and extend operators.
 Here's an example:

       object MostProbableSemiring extends Semiring {